countvajhula/racket-library/README.rst

 * A pull request template containing placeholder text that contributors will see when making pull requests against your repo
 * Contributor docs that document some of the above workflows
 * Basic performance profiling for your project
+* Building and hosting backup documentation for your project using GitHub Pages

 You still need to set some of these things up, but don't sweat, the whole process is well-documented and it shouldn't take you long.
 By the way, in case you were wondering, some of the badges above won't render correctly until you finish setting things up.